cettia/cettia.github.io/projects/cettia-java-server/1.0.0-RC1/reference/index.md

 * Any event name can be used except reserved ones: `open`, `close`, `cache`, `delete` and `error`.
 * If data or one of its properties is `byte[]` or `ByteBuffer`, it is regarded as binary.
 Though, you don't need to be aware of that.
-* To manage a lot of events easily, use [URI](http://tools.ietf.org/html/rfc3986) as event name format like `/account/update`.
 * If you send an event via a closed socket, it will be delegated to that socket's `cache` event so you don't need to worry about socket's state when sending event.

 _The client sends an event and the server echoes back to the client._